 You desperately want to find bugs that only manifest in the “real world” of production.
 Yet provoking those bugs may destroy that very same production environment.
 TIP is a classic example of a Catch-22.

 The more effective it is at manifesting catastrophic bugs — which is what you want — the greater a danger it is to the business continuity of your company itself.
 If your business is transaction processing, for example, you can’t afford for your production environment (PE) to be down for even a minute.

 The Dangers Of Testing In Production

 Recall that the Chernobyl reactor meltdown was caused by a safety drill conducted on the live nuclear reactor.
 In its production environment.
 Kind of sobering, yes?

-Because of the dangers posed to business continuity inherent in TIP, it historically could only be done for very short periods of time, and usually towards the end of the testing cycle as a final check.
-Which is a very bad idea, for two reasons.
+Because of the dangers posed to business continuity inherent in TIP, historically it could only be done for very short periods of time, and usually towards the end of the testing cycle as a final check.
+This is a very bad idea, for two reasons.

 And systemic software issues are far and away the most time consuming to diagnose, fix, and retest.
 And the likelihood of fixes for systemic problems working the first time around is very small, because of the irreducibly complex nature of systemic issues, and the forensic obscurity of their causes.

 So saving this testing for the end is recklessly end-loading significant risk to your delivery schedule.
 This approach pretty much guarantees you will have to add at least a month or two (if not more) to address the issues found by TIP.
 Which is not a good look for a product delivery team, trust me.

 2) Testing In Production Exposes Load, Scalability, and Stability Issues

 Second, and closely related to the first, is that the most common systemic faults exposed in TIP involve: